melsheikh44/IT-Asset-Management/README.md

 # IT-Asset-Management
-A simple Python app for managing IT assets using a local SQLite database with below features:
+A simple Python app for managing IT assets using a local SQLite database with basic Functions below:

 - Viewing all Assets.
 - Find an Assets.